You might eat lots of fat.

 You might feel better with more carbohydrates and less fat.

-You might feel better with more fat and less carbohydrates.
+On the other hand, you might feel better with more fat and less carbohydrates.

-You might feel better with an even balance of the two.
+Of course, you might feel better with an even balance of the two.

 Keep an eye also on how different fatty foods make you feel.